 Also, we can calculate the number of students per course.

-To be able to fit students in the maximum number of students per lesson, tutorials and labs have to be split into multiple lessons.
-There is a minimum of 129 lessons if we state that all students should be scheduled in the lessons for their courses, taking into account the maximum of students per lesson.
+To be able to fit students in the maximum number of students per lesson, tutorials, and labs must be split into multiple lessons.
+Ultimately, there is a minimum of 129 lessons if we state that all students should be scheduled in the required lessons for their courses, considering the maximum of students per lesson.

 The maximum number of lessons is equal to the maximum number of “roomslots”, which is 145.